Program & Admissions Requirements

 • Submit a typed, 300-word personal statement discussing their motivation for seeking a master’s degree in view of prior formal education, current job responsibilities, and career plans.

-• Hold a Department of Elementary and Secondary Education Initial License in Early Childhood Education PreK-2 or Elementary 1-6.
+• Hold a MA Department of Elementary and Secondary Education Initial License and at least one year of experience under the license

 EFFECTIVE AS OF THE 2023-2024 GRADUATE CATALOG